jwhittle933/thesis-research/reading_between_the_lines_boyd-taylor.md

 17: "The way a community uses a text and the assumptions it brings to the act of reading can be said to actualize the text one way or another.
 Whether our own reading of the text be primarily historical-critical or exegetical in motivation, we must decide _whose_ text is the object of our study.

-18: "For the present study, it will be assumed that the primary aim of Septuagint studies is to describe the production and acharacter of what, with suitable caveats, one might call the 'original' texts.""
+18: "For the present study, it will be assumed that the primary aim of Septuagint studies is to describe the production and character of what, with suitable caveats, one might call the 'original' texts."

 24: "As Barr himself is well aware, lexical selection in a translation is very often predicated on established pairings of source and target vocabulary rather than on the discourse conventions of the target language as such...The burden of Barr's argument is that the semantics of translational literature is bound up with the relationship between the target text and its parent."